Dominick Napolitano: Death

 In August, FBI surveillance noticed workmen dismantling Napolitano's pigeon coops atop the Motion Lounge.
 On August 12, 1982, a body was found at South Avenue and Bridge Street in Arlington, Staten Island; the corpse's hands were severed and the face was so badly decomposed that dental records were required to verify the identity.
 The FBI announced that it had found the corpse of Napolitano.
-In 2000, however, they publicly revealed doubts about whether the corpse was correctly identified.

 In 2003, Bonanno boss Joseph Massino was arrested and charged with a variety of crimes, with the case centering on the murder of Napolitano.
 At Massino's trial, prosecutors claimed that Napolitano was killed by his associates for allowing his crew to be compromised, and that his hands had been removed as a warning to other mobsters to follow the rule about proper introductions (the implication being the association between shaking hands and being introduced to someone).
 Massino was convicted in 2004 and sentenced to life imprisonment.

-In 2006, Frank Lino and Frank Coppa turned state's evidence, providing authorities with the details of Napolitano's murder.
-Although the FBI were reasonably sure that the body found in Staten Island was Napolitano’s, one discrepancy existed: Lino claimed that he and Filocomo shot Napolitano with .38 caliber revolvers and that he himself had fired more than once.
+In 2006, Frank Lino and Frank Coppa became informants, providing authorities with the details of Napolitano's murder.
+Although the FBI was reasonably sure that the body found in Staten Island was Napolitano's, one discrepancy existed: Lino claimed that he and Filocomo shot Napolitano with .38 caliber revolvers and that he himself had fired more than once.
 But the corpse had only one bullet wound, apparently made by a .45 caliber pistol.
 Coppa later said that Napolitano "died like a man".
 Napolitano was buried in Calvary Cemetery, Queens.
 About Napolitano's fate, Pistone had stated, "My intention in all of this was to put people in jail, not get them killed", and that he was sorry for Napolitano's murder.